 Helping other churches launch has always been in Sun Valley’s DNA.
 In 1993 John Snyder coached the starts of New Beginnings and Mountain Valley churches in Phoenix.
 Then in 1995, Sun Valley began Mission Community Church and assisted in the start of Cornerstone Christian Fellowship.
 Soon, these churches forged an alliance called Vision Arizona, with the goal of starting new congregations all over the state.
 Today 28 churches can trace their start directly to the people and ministry of Sun Valley, including Rock Point, Praxis (now Redemption-Tempe), Harvest and Church of Celebration.

 As Sun Valley moves toward the future, we are convinced that Sun Valley has a “culture worth reproducing.”
 In light of the limits of having one 9-acre campus, Sun Valley began to research the multi-site concept.
 In September 2011, Bethany Community Church in Tempe merged with Sun Valley and became the ﬁrst multi-site campus, adding great value to the ministry.
-In January 2012, Sun Valley's second multi-site campus launched in Casa Grande.
+In January 2012, Sun Valley’s second multi-site campus launched in Casa Grande.
 We establish a strong web presence with live streaming of our weekend services, reminding us of the power of technology, and putting a stamp on the idea that there are no limits to the impact of a church.
-The church is not a box we sit in – it is a movement we are a part of.
+The church is not a box we sit in—it is a movement we are invited to join.
 As we move forward to the next season of our ministry, the mission and vision of Sun Valley remain the same: Helping Each Other Move Toward Authentic Christian Living.
 We look forward to your part in our movement!